 5.7 Individuals who have already been appointed who are refused CTC clearance have the right to appeal within force to a nominated officer of ACPO rank and finally to the independent SVAP.
-For cases involving members of Police Staff, the appeal in force should be heard by a panel consisting of a nominated officer of ACPO rank and member of the Police Authority.
+For cases involving members of Police Staff, the appeal in force should be heard by a panel consisting of a nominated officer of ACPO rank and member of the Police Authority or Police and Crime Commissioner's representative.